VictorChukwudi/CLI/Readme.md

 ## Setup

-To run this project (i.e. locally), first, ensure you have installed mongod locally on your machine or connect to a mongodb atlas cloud storage with the URI.
+To run this project (i.e. locally),

 - Clone the repo: